-A1.5 Category 'A' provisions as set out within Table 3 - Maximum Building Heights of the Residential Design Codes are applicable for development which does not meet the requirements of A1.3 and A1.4 above.
+A1.5 Category 'A' provisions as set out within Table 3 -

 Verandahs generally occur in the Federation building forms.
 Porches are present in the Post World War II era buildings.
 These should be conserved and missing examples reinstated.
 Although verandahs and porches are evident in the Richmond Hill Precinct they are not a strong contributor to the overall streetscape character.
 However, verandahs and porches are a preferred façade feature.